 Use the calculator below to find out how much your family could get.

-To receive an advance payment of the credit in July, families with children must file a 2020 tax return, Rettig said.
+To receive advance payments of the credit, families with children must file a 2020 tax return, IRS Commissioner Charles Rettig said this spring.
 Without that return, the agency will not have the information it needs to deliver the credit.

 "Tax returns get us the information, so we know the amount of the credit that we are to provide by law under both the CTC [Child Tax Credit] and the EITC [Earned Income Tax Credit]," Rettig said.
-Current banking information is "extremely critical" to getting payments out this summer, he added.
+Current banking information is also "extremely critical" to getting payments out, he added.

 Video by Stephen Parkhurst

-If you had a child or adopted one in 2020, the only way to claim the Child Tax Credit for your new family member is to file your taxes, Grzes explains.
+If you had a child or adopted one in 2020, the only way to claim the Child Tax Credit for your new family member is to file your taxes, explains Henry Grzes, lead manager for tax practice and ethics at the American Institute of Certified Public Accountants.
 "The IRS doesn't know that [you had a child in 2020] until you actually file the 2020 return," he says.
 "You'll have access to more money by filing sooner."

 More from Grow: